Arsh1213/getting_started_with_javascript/README.md

 # Getting Started With JavaScript
-> A gentle introduction to JavaScript; written by a newbie, for other newbies.
+> By a newbie, for the newbies.

 ![](https://github.com/datasouvik/getting_started_with_javascript/blob/master/Assets/cover.gif)